TritonDataCenter/rfd/rfd/0096/README.md

 to the expected 16 characters (including trailing `\0`).
 It should be noted that glibc currently (as of 2.25) performs this length check as well.

-Initially, we believe that adding a pointer in `kthread_t` (tentatively named `t_name`) should work.
-The pointer will be initialized to `NULL` when a `kthread_t` is first allocated.
-Since there are potentially multiple places where a thread name is set (such as via `proc(4)`, lx-proc, or the lx prctl), a kernel function with the name and signature `thread_setname(kthread_t *, const char *)` will be created.
-In addition, a macro `THREAD_NAME_MAX` will be created with a value of 32 and `PTHREAD_MAX_NAMELEN_NP` will either be set to `THREAD_NAME_MAX`, or if visibility issues make this too complicated to do, it will explicitly set to 32 with a note to keep the two values in sync.
+To support the lx brand, we already have a `kthread_t->t_name` member, initialized to NULL.
+Since there are potentially multiple places where a thread name is set (such as via `proc(4)`, lx-proc, or the lx prctl), a kernel function with the name and signature `thread_setname(kthread_t *, const char *)` will be created, along with a convenience routine `thread_setvname()`.

+In addition, a macro `THREAD_NAME_MAX` will be created with a value of 32.

 When called, if the given `kthread_t` has not had a thread name set on it (i.e. `t_name` is `NULL`), it will allocate a `THREAD_NAME_MAX` sized buffer and set `t_name` to point to this buffer.
 This buffer will hold the name.